MaianneThornton/50in50_ScrollAnimation/README.md

 ### What I learned👩🏾‍🏫

-I learned the logic behind making a simple progress bar functional.
+I learned the logic behind making animated boxes slide into view.
 I will be applying this to future projects where needed.

-I also learned that when using the before or after selectors you MUST add content for the style to be visible.
+I also learned how to use "getBoundingClientRect" to create a DOMRect to accurately pinpoint the positioning of a rectangular section. (see [Useful resources](#useful-resources) for more information).

 ### Continued development🔮